 Simultaneously with the Crimson Transaction, Crimson, the Company, Mr. John D. Grier and certain affiliated trusts of Mr. Grier (collectively with Mr. Grier, the "Grier Members") entered into the Third Amended and Restated Limited Liability Company Agreement ("Third LLC Agreement") of Crimson.
 Pursuant to the terms of the Third LLC Agreement, the Grier Members' outstanding membership interests in Crimson were exchanged for 1,613,202 Class A-1 Units of Crimson, 2,436,000 Class A-2 Units of Crimson and 2,450,142 Class A-3 Units of Crimson, which, as described below, may eventually be exchangeable for shares of the Company's common and preferred stock (collectively, the Class A-1 Units, Class A-2 Units and Class A-3 Units are referred to as the "Crimson Units").
 The Company received 10,000 Class B-1 Units, which represent the Company's economic interest in Crimson.
-Additionally, 495,000 Class C-1 Units (representing 49.50%) of the voting interests under the Third LLC Agreement) were issued to the Company for the former Class C Units acquired from Carlyle and 505,000 Class C-1 Units (representing 50.50%) of the voting interests under the Third LLC Agreement) were issued to the Grier Members, in exchange for the Class C Units held by Grier prior to the Crimson Transaction.
+Additionally, 495,000 Class C-1 Units (representing 49.50% of the voting interests under the Third LLC Agreement) were issued to the Company in exchange for the Grier Members, in exchange for the Class C Units held by Grier prior to the Crimson Transaction.